Trebacz/Glasshousestore/wp-content/plugins/gift-cards-for-woocommerce/readme.txt

 6. Gift card value added to totals

 == Upgrade Notice ==
+Make sure to review the settings once you have upgraded.
 Make sure that you back up your database before upgrading.
-You will need to run the gift card updater to use the new version and I dont want you to loose any information.
-Documentation coming soon and additional payment gateways will also be added soon.
+!!!
+Do not upgrade this plugin if you are using an old version of the PRO plugin.
+Ensure you have or can install version 1.6.0 of the pro version before upgradeing. !!!